-Each participant of that unlike tripartite coalition had their own unique motive for the invasion, which became known as the Suez Crisis.
+Each participant of that unlikely tripartite coalition had their own unique motive for the invasion, which became known as the Suez Crisis.

 Britain wished to guarantee her, “great imperial lifeline,” as the British Prime Minister, Anthony Eden, famously called the canal and to reassert her position of colonial dominance.

-France wished to topple Colonel Gamel Abdul Nasser, the Egyptian ruler who was actively supporting the nationalist rebellion in neighbouring French Algeria—an insurgency that by 1956 wasn’t going well for the French and that required more than 400,000 troops to deal with.
+France wished to topple Colonel Gamel Abdul Nasser, the Egyptian ruler who was actively supporting the nationalist rebellion in neighboring French Algeria — an insurgency that by 1956 wasn’t going well for the French and that required more than 400,000 troops to deal with.

-And Israel wanted to avenge the perpetual Egyptian incursions into Gaza and to fight a war it knew it was coming.
-So, a pre-emptive strike under the most favourable conditions, and before Egypt, with her alarming flow of new Soviet arms, became too powerful gained favour in Tel Aviv.
+And Israel wanted to avenge the perpetual Egyptian incursions into Gaza and to fight a war it knew was coming.
+So, a pre-emptive strike under the most favorable conditions, and before Egypt, with her alarming flow of new Soviet arms, became too powerful gained favor in Tel Aviv.

 Now, you may be wondering how it all came to this.

 Well, to better understand the reasons behind the Suez Crisis, we must first understand the vital significance of the canal.
 And to do so, we must travel back to the middle of the 19th century.